artvandelay/codex-agentic-patterns/docs/index.md

 Learn to build production AI agents through real-world patterns extracted from OpenAI Codex CLI.

+This guide bridges theory and practice by analyzing 100,000+ lines of production Rust code from OpenAI's battle-tested agent system.
+Each pattern includes Python implementations, real-world examples, and hands-on exercises you can run immediately.

 ## Chapters

 **[Chapter 1 - Prompt Chaining](./learning-material/01-prompt-chaining/README.md)**